-Soil and Erosion Researchers
+Soil Health and Erosion Researchers

 Dr. Gerard Kluitenberg is a professor of soil and environmental physics in K-State’s Department of Agronomy.
 His research interests include the use of thermal sensors for quantifying soil physical properties and processes; the transport and fate of agricultural chemicals in soil; field-scale special variability of soil properties and transport processes; and heat, radiation and energy exchange in the soil-plant-atmosphere continuum.

 A K-State faculty member since 1989, Dr. Kluitenberg holds bachelor’s and master’s degrees in soil and water science from the University of California, Davis.
 He received his doctoral degree in agronomy (soil physics) from Iowa State University.
 Dr. Kluitenberg is a member of several professional societies, including the Soil Science Society of America, the International Union of Soil Science, and the American Society of Agronomy, among others.

 Dr. Colby Moorberg is an Assistant Professor of Root Ecology and Hydropedology in K-State’s Department of Agronomy.
 His research focuses on root ecology and the interaction of soil properties and root development, including the development of new root imaging technologies.
 His interests also include the interaction of hydrology, how soils form in very wet conditions, and hydric soils.

 Dr. Moorberg received his Bachelor of Science degree in Environmental Science from Iowa State University of Science and Technology.
 He holds a master’s degree and Ph.D. in Soil Science from North Carolina State University.
 He has been a member of the K-State Agronomy faculty since 2015.